-With hazardous media, the protective equipment specified in the Safety Data Sheet of the medium must be worn.
+As specified in the Safety Data Sheet of the medium, protective equipment must be worn when handling hazardous media.
 In addition, the specifications of the system operator must be followed.
 If no protective equipment is specified, suitable protective gloves and goggles must be worn.

-- Fixed spanner - Loosen the adapter union of the pipe line using a suitable spanner.
+- Fixed spanner - Loosen the adapter union of the pipeline using a suitable spanner.
 When doing so, lock the process connection or device body in place with a second spanner. - 2.
 Secure the device against falling and repeat Step 1 at the other process connection.